ruayz/ruayz.github.io/_pages/about.md

 My research centers on trustworthy machine learning, with a focus on explainability, privacy, and fairness.
 I am also highly interested in trustworthy large language models (LLMs) and their interdisciplinary applications across diverse domains.

-I am expected to graduate in Summer 2026, and I am actively finding PHD positions!
+I am expected to graduate in Summer 2026, and I am actively finding PhD positions!
 My CV can be download [here](http://ruayz.github.io/files/CV.pdf).

 Education
 ------